Vonng/pigsty/docs/PARAM.md

 name: `pgbouncer_poolmode`, type: `enum`, level: `C`

-pooling mode: transaction,session,statement, `transaction` by default
+Pgbouncer pooling mode: `transaction`, `session`, `statement`, `transaction` by default

-* `session`, Session-level pooling with the best compatibility.
+* `session`: Session-level pooling with the best compatibility.
-* `transaction`, Transaction-level pooling with better performance (lots of small conns), could break some session level features such as PreparedStatements, notify, etc...
+* `transaction`: Transaction-level pooling with better performance (lots of small conns), could break some session level features such as notify/listen, etc...
-* `statements`, Statement-level pooling which is used for simple read-only queries.
+* `statements`: Statement-level pooling which is used for simple read-only queries.

+If you application has some compatibility issues with pgbouncer, you can try to change this value to `session` instead.